 Key Action: Cooperation for innovation and the exchange of good practices

 Action Type: Strategic Partnerships for youth

-The direct target group of the project are young NEETs (not employed in education, training or in the labour market) aged 18-25 in all partner countries (Sweden, Italy, Croatia and Germany) and Europe.
+The direct target group of the project are young NEETs (not employed in education, training or in the labour market) aged 18-25 in all partner countries (Sweden, Italy, Bulgaria, and Germany) and Europe.
 The indirect target group is composed of youth operators, NGOs, and institutions involved in the youth dimension of non-formal learning (youth centers, sports clubs/associations, and informal groups of young people) at the different levels (from the local to the European), in partner countries and beyond.

 The European Union’s “Strategic Framework for European cooperation in education and training” (ET 2020 strategy) prioritizes the development of human capital and the update of existing education/training policies and programmes to the needs of an ever-evolving global reality as a strategic focus for European societies to be concretely withstand the challenges brought about by the XXI century, not least globalization and the transition to a knowledge-based society, offering opportunities of employability and prosperity to all European citizens.
 The specific objectives underpinning the implementation and monitoring of the Strategy include the reduction of early leavers from education and training to less than 10% by 2020 as well as promoting the acquisition of entrepreneurial skills/attitudes of basic and transversal skills at all levels of European societies.

 The European Youth Strategy reflects this approach in the field of Youth by setting specific priorities related to the promotion of youth entrepreneurship, developing young people’s access to high quality education and training as well as reducing early school leaving.